-Sri Aurobindo (1872-1950) knew the essence of living as an integral philosopher.
-As a famous poet, critic, and philosopher, he has been debated for his contribution to poetics, Indian nationalism, human psychology, and philosophy.
-However, his ideas and opinions on Nature have not vet received sufficient critical attention.
-The little we have on Sri Aurobindo's idea on ecology is Murali Sivaramkrishnan's paper entitled, "Creativity, Environment and Value," where he explores Sri Aurobindo's eco-aesthetic and ecocritical perspectives in Savitri.
-He argues that Nature has been used as a metaphor for the esoteric possibility of transformation from the lowest material to the highest spiritual level of existence.
-Taking a cue from his paper, I would like to mention that Sri Aurobindo's comments on ecology are scattered in his nonfiction, sonnets, lyrics, and narrative poems.
-A close examination of them will indicate that Sri Aurobindo considers Nature an agent for transforming human consciousness.
+As an integral philosopher, Sri Aurobindo (1872-1950) had known the essence of living.
+He is popularly known to be a poet, critic, politician and philosopher, who is debated for his contribution to poetics, Indian nationalism, human psychology and philosophy.
+However, his ideas and opinions on Nature have not yet received sufficient critical attention.
+The little that we have on Sri Aurobindo's idea on ecology is Murali Sivaramkrishnan's paper entitled, "Creativity, Environment and Value", where he seeks to explore Sri Aurobindo's eco-aesthetic and ecocritical perspectives in Savitri.
+He argues that Nature has been used as a metaphor for esoteric possibility of transformation from the lowest material to the highest spiritual level of existence.
+Taking a cue from his paper, I would like to mention that Sri Aurobindo's comments on ecology are scattered in his nonfiction, sonnets, lyrics and narrative poems.
+A close examination of them will indicate that Sri Aurobindo considers Nature as an agent of transformation of human consciousness.
 It is a symbol of aspiration that culminates into the doctrine of ecospirituality in his writings.
-Poems written in England (1889-1893) and Baroda (1894-1906) are mostly love lyrics projecting the pastoral spirit of the Classical tradition.
+Poems written in England (1889-1893) and Baroda (1894 -1906) periods are mostly love poems projecting the pastoral spirit of the Classical tradition with rich description of the flora and landscape.

-From 1900 onwards, there was a gradual change in Sri Aurobindo's theme and style.
-He becomes contemplative, and his language begins to be aphoristic and forceful.
+From 1900 onwards, there is a gradual change in Sri Aurobindo's theme and style.
+He becomes contemplative and his language begins to be aphoristic and forceful.
 Many poems in Ahana and Other Poems are contemplative though composed during his stay in Baroda, when he was busy writing articles for Bandematarm, a political daily, coming out with his scathing criticism of the loyalist attitudes of the Indian National Congress.
 Alongside his aggressive journalistic writings, he was composing nature lyrics too.
-The poem entitled "Miracles" is a brief description of the laws of Nature, and the poet is fascinated by it.
-Another concise and aphoristic poem, "A Tree," projects the conflicting mind of a seeker.
-The branches of the tree are spread upward, indicating our aspiring souls, which we wish to transcend from the mundane to the transcendental.
-The dichotomy of the mundane and the transcendental is a common theme in the writings of the mystics, who try to bridge the gap through their deeper realisations:
+The poem entitled "Miracles" is a brief description of laws of Nature and the poet persona is fascinated by it.
+Another very short and aphoristic poem entitled "A Tree", projects the conflicting mind of a seeker.
+The branches of the tree are spread upward indicating our aspiring souls, which we wish to transcendental is a common theme in the writings of the mystics, who try to bridge the gap through their deeper realisations:

 A tree beside the sandy river-beach Holds up its topmost boughs Like fingers towards the skies they cannot reach, Earth-bound, heaven amourous.

 This is the soul of man.
 Body and brain Hungry for earth our heavenly flight detain.

-"A Vision of Science" is a long narrative poem where he discusses the enigmas of science and religion, or matter and spirit.
-He depicts the rapid growth of scientific inquiries and discoveries, so also the expansion of the human ego, which makes one forget the presence of the Emersonian Oversoul in Nature:
+"A Vision of Science" is a long narrative poem where he discusses the enigmas of science and religion or we can say matter and spirit.
+He depicts the rapid growth of scientific inquiries and discoveries, so also the expansion of human ego, which makes one forget the presence of the Emersonian Oversoul in Nature: